The Genius Hour Design Cycle: A Process For Planning

 For all learning adding a real audience for the students is critical, too much of what students do is produced for an audience of one.
 For the Personal Passion Project presenting to an audience in the end of term ‘Gallery Walk’ has been critical in ensuring the success of the projects.
 The students gain a real sense of achievement from this day and the feedback is always genuinely positive.

-For 2015 we are planning to move to a ‘Genius Hour’ model with students engaging in a scaffolded programme of project management skill development throughout Semester One that leads into planning for and completing a Personal Passion Project across Semester Two.
+In the future, we are planning to move to a ‘Genius Hour’ model with students engaging in a scaffolded programme of project management skill development throughout Semester One that leads into planning for and completing a Personal Passion Project across Semester Two.
 The difference will be that the learning experience will be distributed across the year, one hour per week.

 We hope that this fits with the demands of the new syllabus from a time perspective while retaining the best parts of the present model.
 Certainly at the end of the year we will reflect and share what has been learned.